-The Group has five subsidiary companies, Kingsway Consulting Ltd, Optime Support Limited, DC Teach Limited, Doncaster College and North Lindsey College.
-The principal activities of Kingsway Consulting Ltd were the rental of property and the provision of conferencing facilities, whilst Optime Support Limited and DC Teach Limited carry out employment services.
+The Group has four subsidiary companies, Kingsway Consulting Ltd, Optime Support Limited, Doncaster College and North Lindsey College.
+The principal activities of Kingsway Consulting Ltd were the rental of property whilst Optime Support Limited carries out employment services.

 Any surpluses generated by the subsidiaries are transferred to the College under deed of covenant.
-Kingsway Consulting Limited made a surplus of £85k and has accrued a gift aid payment of £84k.
-Optime Support Limited made a surplus of £344k and has accrued a gift aid payment of £344k.
-DC Teach ceased trading before 31 July 2021 and was struck off at Companies House on 26 July 2022.
+Kingsway Consulting Limited made a surplus of £130k and has accrued a gift aid payment of £130k.
+Optime Support Limited made a surplus of £392k and has accrued a gift aid payment of £392k.